Commercial Real Estate Loans

 This is typically a percentage of the balance the lender is still owed at the point in the amortization schedule when you pay off the debt early.

-- Interest guarantee: With this clause, the lender is entitled to a certain amount of interest regardless of when you pay off the debt.
+With this clause, the lender is entitled to a certain amount of interest regardless of when you pay off the debt.
 For example, a loan may have a guarantee for 10% interest for the first five years, then a 5% prepayment penalty after that.

-- Lockout: With this clause, the borrower is prohibited from paying off the debt early.
+With this clause, the borrower is prohibited from paying off the debt early.
 A common lockout term is five years.

-- Defeasance: This process allows small business owners to effectively get out of a real estate loan by providing U.S. Treasury-backed securities as a substitution for the loan’s collateral.
+This process allows small business owners to effectively get out of a real estate loan by providing U.S. Treasury-backed securities as a substitution for the loan’s collateral.
 To qualify, the securities must generate enough income to cover the remaining principal and interest on the loan.
 Even so, there may be penalties associated with defeasance.

-Commercial real estate loans typically have higher interest rates than mortgage loans, with an average rate of 5% to 7%, according to the NAR.
-Some lenders may go lower than that range, however, depending on the loan type and structure, and the financials of the business.
-For small businesses that qualify, for example, SBA 504 Loans typically provide lower interest rates, with averages below 4%.
+Commercial real estate loans typically have higher interest rates than mortgage loans, with an average rate of 5 to 11% (as of this writing).
+Some lenders may go lower than that range, however, depending on the loan type and structure and the financials of the business.
+For small businesses that qualify, for example, SBA 504 loans typically provide lower commercial real estate loan rates, with averages below 3%.

-You can also expect to pay some closing costs, including appraisal fees, origination fees, legal and application fees, and more.
-These fees typically amount to 1% to 2% of the loan amount, which is much lower than what you’d expect with a residential mortgage loan.
+You can also expect to pay some closing costs, including appraisal fees, origination fees, legal and loan application fees, and more.
+These fees typically amount to 1% to 2% of the commercial loan amount, which is much lower than what you’d expect with a residential loan.
 If you’re getting an SBA loan, though, you can also expect to pay a guaranty fee, which can be as high as 3.75% of the guaranteed portion of the loan on its own.